 Proposed Continuous Insulation R-value: R-value of rigid or continuous insulation (not interrupted by framing).

-Proposed U-factor: The U-factor for the proposed assembly.
-Must be less than or equal to Column 10 or have an attached CF1R-ENV-02-E to show that a weighted U-factor for multiple assemblies will meet the maximum value in Column 10.
+Proposed U-factor: The U-factor for the proposed assembly from either JA4 or CF1R ENV-02-E if calculating a weighted average.
+Must be less than or equal to Column 09 or have an attached CF1R-ENV-02-E to show that a weighted U-factor for multiple assemblies will meet the maximum value.

-Appendix JA4 Table: Table number used to determine the R-value or U-factor (e.g., an ICF wall is 4.3.13).
+Appendix JA4 Table: Table number used to determine the R-value or U-factor (e.g., a wood framed wall is 4.3.1).

-Appendix JA4 Cell: Cell number used to determine the R-value or U-factor (e.g., an 8-inch thick ICF wall with 2 inches of EPS (R-15.4) is A6).
+Appendix JA4 Cell: Cell number used to determine the R-value or U-factor (e.g., a 2x6 wall R-21 cavity insulation and R-5 continuous insulation is D7).

-Required U-factor from Package A: Value required based on climate zone and assembly type.
+Required U-factor from Table 150.1-A (single family) or (150.1-B (multifamily): Value required based on climate zone and assembly type.

 Comments: Any notes regarding location, unique conditions, or attachments.

-C. Opaque Surface Details – Non-framed Walls
+C. Opaque Surface Details – Structurally Insulated Panel (SIP) Walls

 Tag/ID: A label (if any) from the plans, for example, A1.4 or wall.

-Assembly materials: SIP OSB, SIP I-Joist, SIP Single 2x, SIP Double 2x, see JA4 for guidance.
+Assembly materials: SIP OSB, SIP I-Joist, SIP Single 2x, SIP Double 2x, ICF see JA4 for guidance.

 Thickness: Thickness in inches.